-Australia now is a celebration of Australia delivered in a country of strategic significance each year.
-The program aims to strengthen and deepen bilateral ties, raise Australia’s profile as an innovative, creative nation and build understanding beyond our landscape and lifestyle.
+Australia now is a celebration of Australia delivered annually in a country or region of strategic significance.
+The program aims to strengthen and deepen bilateral ties, raise Australia's profile as an innovative, creative nation and build understanding beyond our landscape and lifestyle.
 Most of all Australia now is about building relationships for the future.

 - Promote Australia's creative excellence, diversity and innovation;